 Your accounts receivable is where you track all the invoices you send to your customers, what payments have been received and which are still outstanding.

-As part of the credit, invoicing and payment process, your accounts receivable is where you track any lines of credit offered, any outstanding payments and mark any received payments as settled.
+As part of the credit, invoicing and payment process when managing customer accounts, your accounts receivable is where you track any lines of credit offered, any outstanding payments and mark any received payments as settled.

-Since your accounts receivable contains all the information on what invoices have been sent, what payments have been received, what lines of credit have you have open and what payments are outstanding, it is a hugely important source of data.
+Since your accounts receivable contain all the information on what invoices have been sent, invoice dates, what payments have been received, what lines of credit have you have open and what payments are outstanding, it is a hugely important source of data.

 Creating an accounts receivable template